How to Forward Calls on an Android Phone

-So, to forward all calls to (714) 555-4565, you input *727145554565 and touch the green Phone button on your Android phone.
+So, to forward all calls to (714) 555-4565, you input *727145554565 and touch the green Phone icon on your Android phone.
 You hear only a brief tone after dialing, and then the call ends.
 After that, any call coming into your phone rings at the other number.

 You must disable call forwarding to return to normal cell phone operations: Dial *73.